-If your Policy Server will operate under heavy load, you should set the following registry key values in the HKEY_LOCAL_MACHINE\SOFTWARE\Netegrity\SiteMinder\CurrentVersion\Database\ registry location to prevent loss of auditing data under heavy load:
+If the Policy Server will operate under heavy load, set the following registry key values in the HKEY_LOCAL_MACHINE\SOFTWARE\Netegrity\SiteMinder\CurrentVersion\Database\ registry location to prevent loss of auditing data under heavy load:

 ConnectionHangwaitTime: Set to 60 seconds for heavy loads.
 The default is 30 seconds.
 The value of ConnectionHangwaitTime should always be at least double the value of QueryTimeout and LoginTimeout.